TakoCC/FASR-Net/README.md

 ## Datasets

-​	In this paper, we conduct two experiments on two public datasets: IXI and Fastmri.
+​	In this paper, we conduct two experiments on two public datasets: IXI and Fastmri

 ​	The IXI dataset can be downloaded from [IXI]([IXI Dataset – Brain Development (brain-development.org)](https://brain-development.org/ixi-dataset/)).